dahlia25/dahlia25.github.io/_posts/2018-07-06-project-benson.md

 ---
 layout: post
-title: Project Benson: How to query with Yelp's API
+title: Yelp Search Querying with Project Benson
 ---
 # Project Benson: How to query with Yelp's API